Making Quality Health Care Available to All Vermonters

 Affordable, accessible and quality health care is essential for the well-being of Vermonters.
 Recognizing this fact, since 2006, Vermont has implemented a series of reforms designed to increase access to, improve the quality and contain the cost of health care for Vermonters.

 Health care reform laws in Vermont leverage the financial assistance made available to states by the federal Patient Protection and Affordable Care Act of 2010 (also known as the ACA) to maximum effect by creating the required health insurance exchange to serve as many Vermonters as possible.
-This interim step is the bridge to the Green Mountain Care universal system which will serve all Vermonters and curb the unsustainable rate of growth in the cost of health care.
+This interim step is the bridge to the Green Mountain Care universal health care system which will serve all Vermonters and help curb the unsustainable rate of growth in the cost of health care.